 4. GO on a hayride

 Hayrides are so much fun!
-Is there anything better than sitting on a bale of hay and enjoying the beautiful sights and cool breeze?
+Is there anything better than sitting on a hay bale and enjoying the beautiful sights and cool breeze?
 Don’t forget to grab a pumpkin from the pumpkin patch and put your directional capabilities to the test in the corn maze.
+If your local pumpkin patch doesn’t offer hayrides, some apple farms offer hay rides and apple picking.

 5. Choose or make Halloween costumes

 DIY Halloween costumes turn out to be some of the cutest ideas ever!
 Search on Pinterest for some fun costume ideas!
-If you can think up a fun family-theme, ever better.
+If you can think up a fun family theme, even better.

 6. Have a bonfire and roast marshmallows

 S’mores, anyone?
-Having a bonfire and roasting marshmallows is a great way to wind down an evening.
+Having a bonfire, roasting marshmallows, and telling kid-friendly ghost stories is a great way to wind down an evening.
 Plus, the warm fire will warm the kiddos right up!
 Don’t forget your marshmallow roasting sticks!

 7. Make Caramel Apples